Slavery in colonial Spanish America: Black slavery in the late colonial period

 The population of slaves in Cuba received a large boost when the British captured Havana during the Seven Years' War, and imported 10,000 slaves from their other colonies in the West Indies to work on newly established agricultural plantations.
-These slaves were left behind when the British returned Havana to the Spanish as part of the 1763 Treaty of Paris, and form a significant part of the Afro-Cuban population today.
+These slaves were left behind when the British returned Havana to the Spanish as part of the Treaty of Paris (1763), and form a significant part of the Afro-Cuban population today.

-While historians have studied the production of sugar on plantations by enslaved workers in nineteenth-century Cuba, they have sometimes overlooked the crucial role of the Spanish state before the 1760s.
-Cuba ultimately developed two distinct but interrelated sources using enslaved labor, which converged at the end of the eighteenth century.
+Cuba developed two distinct but interrelated sources of sugar production using enslaved labor, which converged at the end of the eighteenth century.
 The first of these sectors was urban and was directed in large measure by the needs of the Spanish colonial state, reaching its height in the 1760s.
-As of 1778, it was reported by Thomas Kitchin that "about 52,000 slaves" were being brought from Africa to the West Indies by Europeans, with approximately 4,000 being brought by the Spanish.

-The second sector, which flourished after 1790, was rural and was directed by private slaveholders/planters involved in the production of export agricultural commodities, especially sugar.
-After 1763, the scale and urgency of defense projects led the state to deploy many of its enslaved workers in ways that were to anticipate the intense work regimes on sugar plantations in the nineteenth century.
+As a result, Thomas Kitchin reported in 1778 that "about 52,000 slaves" were being brought from Africa to the West Indies by Europeans, with approximately 4,000 being brought by the Spanish.
+The second sector, which flourished after 1790, was rural and was directed by private planters involved in the production of export agricultural commodities.
+After 1763, the scale and urgency of defense projects led the state to deploy many of its enslaved workers in ways that foreshadowed the intense work regimes on sugar plantations in the nineteenth century.
 Another important group of workers enslaved by the Spanish colonial state in the late eighteenth century were the king's laborers, who worked on the city's fortifications.

-The Spanish colonies were late to exploit slave labor in the production of sugarcane, particularly on Cuba.
+After 1784, Spain provided five ways by which slaves could obtain freedom.
+Five years later, the Spanish Crown issued the "Royal Decree of Graces of 1789", which set new rules related to the slave trade and added restrictions to the granting of freedman status.
+The decree granted its subjects the right to purchase slaves and to participate in the slave trade in the Caribbean.
+Later that year a new slave code, known as El Código Negro (The Black Code), was introduced.
+Under "El Código Negro", a slave could buy his freedom, in the event that his master was willing to sell, by paying the price sought in installments.
+Slaves were allowed to earn money during their spare time by working as shoemakers, cleaning clothes, or selling the produce they grew on their own plots of land.
+For the freedom of their newborn child, not yet baptized, they paid half the going price for a baptized child.
+Many of these freedmen started settlements in the areas which became known as Cangrejos (Santurce), Carolina, Canóvanas, Loíza, and Luquillo.
+Some became slave owners themselves.
+Despite these paths to freedom, from 1790 onwards, the number of slaves more than doubled in Puerto Rico as a result of the dramatic expansion of the sugar industry in the island.

 The Spanish colonies in the Caribbean were among the last to abolish slavery.
 While the British abolished slavery by 1833, Spain abolished slavery in Puerto Rico in 1873.
-On the mainland of colonies, Spain ended African slavery in the eighteenth century.
-Peru was one of the countries that revived the institution for some decades after declaring independence from Spain in the early 19th century.